Omar-Alaa-Elzanaty/BloodDonationSystem/README.md

 ## Contribution:
 - Make your Fork and start your custom edit.
 - I will let some tasks if you like to contribute or training.
-- you can also modify any bugs ~~in case you found one~~.
+- you can also modify any bugs ~~in case you found~~.
-- Open Issues
+- Open issues and select easiest one to you and start your contribute

 ## License